mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 If these two files don't match, then Xcode will throw a build time error.

-To be clear those two files always have to always match, it's just that there's a higher probability of things not matching when 2 engineers/macs are involved.
+To be clear those two files always have to always match, it's just that there's a higher probability of things not matching when two engineers/macs are involved.
 Meaning one engineer has done `pod install` on their mac and has updated the `Podfile.lock` and now you have to do another `pod install` on your own mac.
 When you run `pod install` on your mac, it affects your `Manifest.lock`.

 ## How does Xcode check your lock files?